 Protecting Southern Qld Waterways Through Grazing Management

-• Improve overall pasture conditions
+• Improve overall pasture quality and land condition

 • Reduce the duration of reliance on waterways as a pasture source

-area due to a higher prevalence of preferred pasture plants.
+By fencing waterways, landholders are able to better manage stock access to match seasonal conditions.
+With free access to waterways, stock can overgraze the area due to a higher prevalence of preferred pasture plants.
 This overgrazing often prevents these valuable native fodder species from maturing enough to set seed, creating a cycle of loss of preferred pasture composition.
-When stock can be introduced for controlled periods of grazing then these susceptible native species can be given the opportunity to mature, set seed and expand their range, with some then able to outcompete weeds.
+When stock can be introduced for controlled periods of grazing, these susceptible native species can be given the opportunity to mature, set seed and expand their range, with some then able to outcompete weeds.

-This benefits native vegetation by:
+This benefits pasture and native vegetation by:

-• Support for native pasture to mature and set seed each season rather than being grazed out.
+• Support for native pasture to mature and set seed each season rather than being grazed out

-• Reduced pathways of introduction of weeds and potential for natives to outcompete weeds.
+• Reduced pathways of introduction of weeds and potential for natives to outcompete weeds

 Get Involved!